Access the templates

-How to do a Retrospection The After Action Review is a simple and powerful tool to help a team learn from their experiences in order to gain immediate, concrete improvements in performance.
+The After Action Review is a simple and powerful tool to help a team learn from their experiences in order to gain immediate, concrete improvements in performance.
 It is a more general and widely useful approach than the retrospection.
 An “action” is any major or routine activity or event that a team of people undertakes, especially those events that they or other similar teams will likely repeat in the future.

-Classes of Service The work done by most organizations falls into different types.
+The work done by most organizations falls into different types.
 For instance, a capability you are developing may have to be delivered by a certain key date: If the capability is not delivered by then, the amount of value it delivers drops precipitously or there may even be legal consequences.
 This is very different from work that “gets done when it gets done.”

 Classes of Service are the main types of work done by the organization/team.
 Different Classes of Service are differentiated by their amount of time pressure or urgency, as well as separate needs such as making sure that at least some items of a given type are worked on.

-Agreements to make with other teams and management.
 The Guardrails for Lean-Agile transformation are a set of agreements and questions to help the organization assure it is staying on course in its transformation and to be able to make decisions at a local level that are aligned to the rest of the value stream.